FAQs

 Using GreenLandings®, an aircraft operator can expect a later entry into, and less severe “irregular operations”.
 But once in an irregular operation, GreenLandings® does the same thing it does during regular operations.

-GreenLandings® calculates an optimum time for each aircraft to arrive at the runway.
+GreenLandings® calculates an optimum time for each aircraft to arrive at the runway and gate.
 Obviously, during irregular operations, it may not be possible to generate a solution for all airborne aircraft due to the speed limitations imposed by the operator, but the information provided by GreenLandings® is still very useful.

 For example, GreenLandings® web site will provide the operator the predicted queue and the position of each aircraft in the queue.
 If the aircraft is expected to hold for 30 minutes, and the aircraft has only 20 minutes of fuel, it makes little sense to wait for 20 minutes and then divert.
 Having this information well ahead of time lets the pilot/dispatcher make aircraft by aircraft decisions about holding versus proceeding to an alternate airport.